My Taiwanese print debut

 I was asked to contribute an article about learning Chinese, interacting with locals, and starting a business in Taiwan.
 And to provide language-learning tips (which, as a mediocre student, I’m really not qualified to do).

-I didn’t write the title of my piece, and six months on I wish I could give the whole thing a heavy edit—but anyway, here it is:
+Six months on I wish I could give the whole thing a heavy edit—but anyway, here it is:

 When I first visited Taiwan, on holiday in 2018 and again in 2019, I could say three things in Chinese: